 An open-source methodology for doing sustainable development

-VISIS stands for Vision > Indicators > Systems > Innovation > Strategy.
-These are the five critical steps in a sequenced, iterative process of goal-setting, assessment, analysis, initiative development, and planning, in a sustainable development context.
+VISIS stands for Vision > Indicators > Systems > Innovation > Strategy — five critical steps in planning for sustainable development.

 Note: “VISIS” was originally known as the “ISIS Method”.
-Vision was always part of the method, so when the name “ISIS” became associated with militants in Iraq and Syria, the name of the methodology was changed.
-Documents published before 2014 may still refer to the ISIS Method.
+“V” for Vision was always part of the method, so when the name “ISIS” became associated with militants in Iraq and Syria, we formally added the “V” to the name.
+Note that documents published before 2014, including Alan AtKisson’s 2010 book The Sustainability Transformation, usually refer to the ISIS Method.